 (1) They must each cover different categories of eligible costs;

-or (2) they must be used for different projects in the same operation (by definition, an operation may be a project or a group of projects);
+or (2) they must be used for different projects in the same operation;

 or (3) they must be used for successive phases of an operation.

+The definition of a project varies from one Member State to another.
+It could be possible that, according to national rules, one project includes different actions with different beneficiaries.
+In this case, it could be envisaged to have different simplified cost options for the same category of cost but applicable to different beneficiaries while respecting the principle of equal treatment.

 Examples of combinations